-Jennifer Doleac is an Assistant Professor of Public Policy and Economics at the University of Virginia’s Batten School, and Director of the Justice Tech Lab at UVA.
-She is also a Senior Social Scientist at The Lab @ DC, and a Nonresident Fellow in Economic Studies at the Brookings Institution.
+Jennifer Doleac is an Associate Professor of Economics at Texas A&M University, and Director of the Justice Tech Lab.
+She is also a Nonresident Fellow in Economic Studies at the Brookings Institution.

 Her research has been supported by several governmental and philanthropic organizations, and published in leading academic journals including the Review of Economics and Statistics, the American Economic Journal: Applied Economics, and the Economic Journal.
 Professor Doleac’s work has been highlighted in an array of media outlets, including the Washington Post, the Wall Street Journal, The Atlantic, The Guardian, and Time.

 Professor Doleac holds a Ph.D. in Economics from Stanford University, and a B.A. in Mathematics and Economics from Williams College.
 She has spoken at Interpol and the White House, and her research on DNA databases was cited in the Supreme Court’s Maryland v.
 King case.
 She was an NBER/NSF Crime Research Fellow, and previously worked at the Brookings Institution and the Congressional Budget Office.

 Jennifer Doleac joined IZA as a Research Fellow in December 2017.